ymkim-ssplab/ymkim-ssplab.github.io/_pages/lab-members.md

     <em>Graduated from SSPL in 2023</em></p>

     <p>
-    After completing her master's degree, she entered the Ph.D. program in Communication and Media at the University of Michigan.
+    Entered the Ph.D. program at the University of Michigan after completing her master’s degree.
     </p>

   </div>